d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 that you will need to understand and implement most of models covered in this book.
-Below, we introduce the basic concepts, expressing each both through mathematical notations and the corresponding implementations in code.
+Below, we introduce the basic concepts, expressing each both through mathematical notation and the corresponding implementation in code.
 If you are already confident in your basic linear algebra, feel free to skim or skip this section.